What is Acupuncture?

 Unlike BOTOX®, which carries a large number of possible side effects, this is a totally natural and holistic anti-ageing treatment that aims to reduce fine lines and wrinkles.
 It has been in the news recently asking if Facial Acupuncture is the new BOTOX®.
 You can read the article here.
 Patients often report that they feel healthier, sleep better, have brighter eyes and feel more balanced.
-This is also known as facial acupuncture which is endorsed by many celebrities.
+Facial Acupuncture is also known as Cosmetic Acupuncture and is endorsed by many celebrities.
 Read more here.

 I was trained by Paul Adkins, who founded the exclusive Cosmetic Acupuncture UK (CAUK) which is a Professional Practitioner Network.